Rio Carnival's overlooked, all-important rite: The count - KTVZ

 Associated Press

-RIO DE JANEIRO (AP) — Rio de Janeiro’s Carnival festivities have come to a close, but the city can’t resume regular life until “the count” of scores from the parade competition is completed and a victor is proclaimed.
+RIO DE JANEIRO (AP) — Rio de Janeiro couldn’t resume regular life after the Carnival festivities came to a close until “the count” of scores from the parade competition was complete and a victor proclaimed.

 The Carnival parade is billed as the world’s biggest party, yet scarcely anyone outside Brazil realizes the flashy floats and extravagant dancers are more than spectacle.
 It has complex, constantly changing regulations and dozens of judges.
 In recent years, the samba school league has adopted changes to limit subjectivity, but skepticism about scoring remains — not least because of its checkered past.

 And the hopes of entire working-class communities ride on the outcome.
-On Wednesday, they were flocking to their respective samba schools to await the televised results.
-A win affirms that the school’s diligent work was executed to perfection, bestowing honor and prestige.
+On Wednesday, they flocked to their respective schools to watch the televised results.
+A win affirms their diligent work was executed to perfection, bestowing honor and prestige.

 “It’s the pleasure of doing the parade correctly and the satisfaction of taking the title home,” Maria da Conceição da Silva, 59, said Monday night before parading.
 She swears she’ll keep coming back “until God takes me, to parade up there.”